~ The mystery of evil ~

 spiritual Self.
 If our sins aren’t carried by the inner Self anymore, then they must be

 carried by other human beings, with foreseeable consequences.
 The article discusses the notion of an instinctual foundation of evil.

 narcissism, intellectuals, scapegoatism, Christian love, Orlando massacre.

-is defined as the section of the unconscious
+is defined as an unconscious repository of

-mind that consists of repressed instinctuality, weaknesses, and personal shortcomings.
+repressed instinctuality, personal weaknesses and shortcomings.
 The

 shadow, in being instinctual and irrational, tends to be projected, thus turning a